 EWR collaborates with New Beginnings, the University of Windsor Volunteer Internship Program, the GECDSB Public Alternative Secondary School (PASS) and other area secondary schools in providing a unique co-op and volunteer experience for the youth of the area.

 EWR offers rehabilitation services to all species of wildlife native to this area.
 The programs of Erie Wildlife Rescue are varied: medical treatment, housing and care of wildlife, training and education.
 EWR assists the public with wildlife inquiries, responding to thousands of inquiries each year; concerns for the wildlife itself, for personal safety, or for the safety of property.
-Over 500 birds, mammals and reptiles required treatment from EWR in 2013.
+Almost 500 birds, mammals and reptiles required treatment from EWR in 2016.

 The Wildlife Rescue Community

 EWR is not alone in its efforts; wildlife rehabilitation is an enormous field with professionals and non-professionals world-wide, all with one goal in mind, to take an injured, orphaned or sick animal and return it to the wild.
 EWR receives no government funding for operations, relying solely on donations to make the organization a success.

 In Their Best Interest

 While we realize that our rehabilitation efforts are interesting, the animals in the Centre must have limited human contact to minimize stress, and ensure their speedy recovery and a successful release back to the wild.
 Please allow EWR to act in the best interests of the animals in care.
 To this end, NO TOURS are given.